alexandraavendano/printer-store/README.md

 ## Learning

+- How to handle inheritance in Spring entities.
+Person -> Client , Person -> Employee
 - Return JWT in the body, because the browser intercept the request, and it filters the authentication headers.
 - The default configuration is to accept only GET and POST, in spring security.
 - One controller with multiple access roles.